MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-design-methodology.md

 - Carbon avoidance; not emitting carbon in the first place
 - Carbon removal; subtract carbon from the atmosphere

-The goal of green software is to avoid emitting unnecessary emissions in the first place, hence actively working toward a more sustainable future.
+The goal of green software is to avoid unnecessary emissions in the first place, hence actively working toward a more sustainable future.
 Further, _carbon removal_ is the preferred goal for removing emissions from our atmosphere.

 Microsoft is committed to being [carbon negative by 2030](https://blogs.microsoft.com/blog/2020/01/16/microsoft-will-be-carbon-negative-by-2030/), and [by 2050 to have removed all the carbon](https://blogs.microsoft.com/blog/2021/10/27/supporting-our-customers-on-the-path-to-net-zero-the-microsoft-cloud-and-decarbonization/) the company has emitted since it was founded in 1975.